 Construction Dispute Law in Hawaii

-In the majority of cases, it's possible for landowners and contractors to resolve disputes amicably.
+In the majority of cases, it's possible for landowners and contractors to resolve disagreements amicably.
 There are many ways to do this, such as a simple verbal agreement to lower the contract price due to a mistake made by the contractor, for example, or an agreement to a slight price increase in the event of unforeseen obstacles beyond the control of either party.

 Even if disagreements can't be resolved amongst the parties to the contract, they don't need to take their dispute into the court system.
-For instance, construction contracts typically call for mediation or arbitration before any disputes are resolved by the courts.
+For instance, construction contracts usually call for mediation or arbitration before any disputes are resolved by the courts.
 Mediation is a process by which a third party serves as a sort of intermediary in settlement negotiations between the parties to the contract.
 The mediator can help keep negotiations on track, and suggest possible solutions the parties might not have thought of.
 The mediator can't issue a binding decision, however.
-Arbitration is a process through which the parties agree to have their dispute resolved by a third party, which can render a binding decision.
-Arbitration can be faster and cheaper than litigation, and it has some other advantages, as well.
+Arbitration is a procedure through which the parties agree to have their dispute resolved by a third party, which can render a binding decision.
+Arbitration can be quicker and cheaper than litigation, and it has some other advantages, as well.

-Can a Laie, Hawaii Attorney Help?
+Can a Ewa Beach, Hawaii Attorney Help?

 Construction disputes and disagreements can be very difficult to deal with alone.
 The assistance of an Ewa Beach, Hawaii real estate attorney can make the process of dealing with these disputes much quicker and easier.